netgen/local-development-setup/mysql/README.md

 MySQL was installed using MacPorts, enter the password generated at the initialization.

-Additionally, follow the instructions to skip setting up VALIDATE PASSWORD component, remove anonymous users and test databases and disallow the remote login for `root`.
+Additionally, follow the instructions to:

+- skip setting up VALIDATE PASSWORD component
+- remove anonymous users and test databases
+- disallow the remote login for `root`

 That will be sufficient for local development needs.

 ### 3.1 Enable and configure `root` user (Ubuntu only)